SujeethFoundation/sujeethfoundation.github.io/index.markdown

 layout: home
 permalink: /
 title: "Home"
-excerpt: "Unlock educational opportunities with the Sujeeth Foundation.
-Explore our Career Circle Program, a 6-week virtual mentorship initiative for college juniors, and learn how we support students through resume building, networking, and interview preparation.
-Join us to volunteer, donate, and make a difference in students' lives."
+excerpt: "The Sujeeth Foundation is dedicated to unlocking educational opportunities for students by providing mentorship, resources, and career development programs to help them secure their first job.
+Join us in transforming lives through education and support our mission to empower students."

 ---